BIBLE PASSAGE:

 something out of nothing.
 While it was covered in darkness, the Spirit

 of God was hovering over it.
-However, when He spoke, light was
+However, when He spoke, suddenly and

 Without Christ, we have an emptiness in our life.
 Our life

-is void of all the good things from God and we do not have
+is void of all the good things from God and we don’t have

 a form that resembles the Lord.